CloudScale-Project/Distributed-Jmeter/README.md

 You can read more about CloudScale project on: http://www.cloudscale-project.eu

+# Prerequisites
+In order for distributed jmeter to work properly you will need to install R tool for statistical analysis.
+R is used to plot graphs from measurement results.

+For more information on how to install R on your system please refer to [official R project website](https://www.r-project.org/).

+After you successfully installed R you will also need to install ```ggplot2``` library and it's dependencies.
+For instructions on how to do that please refere to [http://ggplot2.org/](http://ggplot2.org/) site.

 ## Configs

 Settings in config files are separated into sections for easier understanding.